24+ of the Best Mexico City Cafes Worth Visiting

 Among the specialty drinks at Quentin are the ‘espressonic,’ a mix of espresso and tonic (are you intrigued yet?), the ‘cascara,’ made from the casings of coffee beans, the ‘cascara funky,’ the hotter cousin of the cascara original, flavored with ginger and the carajillo, a famous Mexican coffee drink made with fresh espresso and Licor 34 (this is to die for, and we had it for breakfast).

-Quentin’s owners opened this succession of coffee shops after being inspired by visiting coffee farms first-hand in Chiapas state, Mexico, Colombia and Peru.
+Quentin’s owners (one of whom is a friend of ours) opened this succession of coffee shops after being inspired by visiting coffee farms first-hand in Chiapas state, Mexico, Colombia and Peru.
+All locations also serve delicious baked goods, or sandwiches and breads.
+Are you following the Quentin Instagram yet?

 BUNA

-Buna was where we tried Mexican coffee for both of our first times, and you could say this was a great thing for us.
+BUNA was where we tried authentic Mexican coffee for both of our first times, and you could say this was a great thing for us.
 BUNA is located within a restaurant that shares its address.
 Both are thoughtfully-designed, in a modern yet retro type of simplistic way.

-Additionally, you can dine or brunch at BUNA’s neighbor restaurant, which serves BUNA coffee.
-Want to pair delicious and beautiful food with awesome coffee?
-This is the right place.
+- Hungry people can dine or brunch at BUNA’s neighbor restaurant, which serves BUNA coffee.

-You can also buy coffee by the bag at BUNA.
-They bag all the roasts that come from the BUNA roasting plant, located about a mile away in Mexico City.
+- BUNA sells coffee by the bag: they bag all the roasts that come from the BUNA roasting plant, located about a mile away from the cafe.

-Bags have modern designs based on the Nahuatl names given to the roasts, bringing the whole experience together.
+- Bonus cool fact: The bags of coffee have modern designs based on the Nahuatl (Aztec) names given to the roasts.

 We were lucky to meet one of the Almanegra partners, Octavio, who told us a bit about the story of the cafe.
-It started from a smaller cafe a few neighborhoods away.
+It was originally just a coffee window on the street, and then the shop in Roma Norte.
+They’ve since expanded to the three locations I listed above, which is cool that Almanegra is bringing third-wave coffee to these neighborhoods outside Condesa and Roma.

-We tried some lovely drinks, such as the nitro brew, the coffee tonic and the Chemex brew.
+While visiting, Dan and I tried the nitro brew, the coffee tonic and the Chemex brew.
+They were fantastic, and I recommend you do the same.

 Learn more about Almanegra Café →